Skip to main content

 " No, No...
 I...
 Your house looks very clean and decorated."

 " I do this all day, what to do when you are childless."
-She seemed sad as the empty feelings crept back into Ajabde's heart.
+She seemed sad as the empty feelings crept back into Ajabdeh's heart.

 " Kakisa, how are you childless when you have me now?"
 She smiled at the old woman. " I will come every day and help you clean once...
 P...Pinaki ji is gone ..."

 Kunwar Pratap was at the window, hiding behind the bushes, keeping an eye on the women in conversation.
-Although Ajabde warned him against it because if he was spotted then they would be exposed and also added that she trusted that Aarti Bai was innocent, he trusted no one when it came to Ajabde's safety.
+Although Ajabdeh warned him against it because if he was spotted, then they would be exposed, and also added that she trusted that Aarti Bai was innocent, he trusted no one when it came to Ajabdeh's safety.
 He didn't tell that out loud and pretended to leave as she went for her part in the mission.
 He hoped Rawat Ji's spies were not wrong with the information.

 " What does he do?"
 Aarti Bai asked.

-" He is a carpenter," Ajabde said the first thing that came to her mind.
+" He is a carpenter," Ajabdeh said the first thing that came to her mind.
 What?
 Did she just call me a carpenter?

 " Wah, then I have a wobbly table that needs fixing."
-The old woman was delighted as Ajabde stared wide-eyed.
+The old woman was delighted as Ajabdeh smiled.

 " Waise... " She continued. " How is your husband by nature?
-I mean mine has been so busy in life with his work.
-Even when I am childless he never complained or remarried.
+I mean, mine has been so busy in life with his work.
+Even when I was childless, he never complained or remarried.
 He kept loving me...."
-Ajabde stared at the old woman, sad when the truth will be revealed she will know that maybe she had always misunderstood her husband, and how miserable she would feel. " ...
+Ajabdeh stared at the old woman, sad that when the truth was revealed, she would know that maybe she had always misunderstood her husband, and how miserable she would feel. " ...
 He always is so caring and responsible towards his duties towards our motherland..."
 The woman was lost in praising her husband. " How is yours?"

 Pratap stole a glance at her face as he laughed to himself in silence.
-Her face was like she wanted to run out but couldn't.
-She was confused at everything and what amazed him more was how the lady described him.
+Her face was like she wanted to run out, but couldn't.
+She was confused about everything, and what amazed him more was how the lady described him.
 What he wished he could hear were her praises.
 Maybe some other time, when I can hear it from you, without hiding myself.
 He smiled.

-Ajabde was waiting for him to get back from a secret meeting with Rawatji in the jungles.
-As soon as he got back she was all excited to tell him about how well she lied to befriend the lady but suddenly guilt crept in.
+Ajabdeh was waiting for him to get back from a secret meeting with Rawatji in the jungles.
+As soon as he got back, she was all excited to tell him about how well she lied to befriend the lady, but suddenly guilt crept in.

 " I know that."
 He bit his tongue as he said that.

 " I...
 I can understand from seeing people."
-He lied looking away.
+He looked away.

 " You are lying."
 She said plainly as he looked surprised. " I know you were there.
 I told you I will be fine, and she is ..."